 Family Dollar recalls Advil kept "outside of labeled temperature requirements"

-Family Dollar is recalling certain Advil products after some of its locations failed to store the drugs at proper temperatures, the U.S. Food and Drug Administration said Thursday.
+Family Dollar is recalling certain Advil products after some of its locations failed to store the drugs at proper temperatures, the U.S. Food and Drug Administration said.

 The affected products were shipped to the discount chain's outlets from around June 1, 2022 through March 31, 2023.

-Family Dollar kept the Advil bottles "outside of labeled temperature requirements," the FDA notice states.
+Family Dollar kept the Advil bottles "outside of labeled temperature requirements," the FDA said in a notice Thursday.
 Ibuprofen, commonly known by the brand name Advil, must be stored between 68 degrees and 77 degrees, the drugmaker's website said.

 The recall notice did not specify how many stores would pull the products off their shelves, nor did it say where those outposts were located.
 It also did not disclose the number of products being recalled.